-The schema's paths element enumerates all available sub-paths.
-The path /config/backends in the example can be used to get a listing of existing backends as well as create new ones.
-A path containing an object name like /config/backends/{backendName}, where {backendName} corresponds to an existing backend (such as userRoot) may be used to obtain an object's properties, update the properties, or delete the object.
+The response's endpoint elements enumerate all available sub-paths.
+The path /config/access-control-handler in the example can be used to get a list of existing access control handlers, and create new ones.
+A path containing an object name such as /config/backends/{backendName}, where {backendName} corresponds to an existing backend (such as userRoot) can be used to obtain an object's properties, update the properties, or delete the object.